Disentangling Aleatoric and Epistemic Uncertainty in Physics-Informed Neural Networks. Application to Insulation Material Degradation Prognostics: Benchmarking Models and Metrics

 The hyperparameters defined for the d-PINN model (Table~\ref{tab:dropout_pinn_hyperparameters}) were tuned using the governing 1D heat diffusion partial differential equation (see Appendix~\ref{s:Trafo}).
 The best results were obtained using the Adam optimizer with a learning rate of 0.01, a hyperbolic tangent activation function, and a fully connected architecture consisting of [2, 50, 50, 2] neurons.

 The dropout rate strongly affects the quality of the estimated uncertainty.
 Consequently, a sensitivity analysis is conducted to identify the dropout rate that provides the most reliable uncertainty estimates, following the procedures in \cite{Alcibar_2025} and \cite{BPINN_PHM25}.
+Table~\ref{table:Dropout_PINN} displays the obtained results.